PowerDNS/pdns/README.md

 If you run into C++11-related symbol trouble, please try passing `CPPFLAGS=-D_GLIBCXX_USE_CXX11_ABI=0` (or 1) to `./configure` to make sure you are compatible with the installed dependencies.

+On macOS, you may need to `brew install openssl` and set `PKG_CONFIG_PATH=/usr/local/opt/openssl/lib/pkgconfig` during configure.

 COMPILING THE RECURSOR
 ----------------------
 See the README in pdns/recursordist.